FirmoDaniel/I_Need_A_Hero/readme/README.md

 ### Existing Features
 * Header : Navigation collapses depending on screen size, while also adding/removing options depending on users are logged in or not.
-* Index : Is kept concise by design, offers options registration, contact and login in the body.
+* Index : Is kept concise by design, offers options for registration, contact and login in the body.
 Media queries and jquery adjust the display cards accordingly as screen size changes.
 * Contact : A simple form with an area for messages from users.
 It is not intended for any other purpose.